kennyalive/Language-Arena/README.md

 Scoring is performed on a per-language basis.
 If the benchmark for particular language is compiled with multiple compilers then the fastest result is selected for scores calculation.

-Maximum possible language score is 10 + 10 + 20 + 20 = 60
+Maximum possible score = 10 + 10 + 20 + 20 = 60

 Additionally per-language and per-compiler relative running times are computed.
-The fastest time is considered as a unity and the other times are scaled proportionally.

 Compiler notes
 --------------
+**Linux support**:
+* C++: gcc, clang
+* D: dmd, gdc, ldc
+* Go: go, gccgo

+_Linux specific information:_
+* There are issues with clang-3.5 provided with Ubuntu 14.04.
+The fix is to install clang-3.6 or higher.
+* It takes a lot of time for gccgo to digest complex benchmarks.
+Be patient or just comment it out in config.py.

+**Windows support**:
+* C++: msvc
+* D: dmd, gdc, ldc
+* Go : go

+_Windows specific information:_
+* LDC D compiler requires installation of Visual Studio Community 2015 to link properly.
+* GDC D compiler is not officially supported on Windows but prebuild binaries work fine with this benchmark: ftp://ftp.gdcproject.org/binaries/5.2.0/x86_64-w64-mingw32/gdc-5.2.0+2.066.1.7z

-Where to get compilers?
+**Where to get compilers?**
 * Visual Studio Community 2015: https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx
-* GCC is provided as part of the Linux distribution.
 * Dlang compilers: http://dlang.org/download.html
 * Golang: https://golang.org/dl/

-Windows specific information:
-* LDC D compiler required installation of Visual Studio 2015 to link properly.
-* GDC D compiler is not officially supported on Windows but you can still download unsupported binaries from official site and they work fine for purposes of this benchmark.

-Linux specific information:
-* There were issues with clang-3.5 provided with Ubuntu 14.04.
-It was fixed by installing clang-3.6.